magdielcardoso/discuza/CONTRIBUTING.md

 *   Ensure all tests pass (`rails test`).
 *   Follow the existing code style (consider running linters if configured, e.g., RuboCop).
+    *   The pre-commit hook should help with this automatically by running RuboCop.
 *   Provide a clear description of the problem and solution in the PR.
 Link to the relevant issue if applicable.
 *   Keep PRs focused on a single issue or feature.